If your dog has suffered a sudden trauma or is experiencing any life-threatening symptoms, please call us immediately at (209) 287-3222

 - If your dog shows aggression, you may need someone to aid you in securing and transporting your dog.
 Towels may be used around the head or neck to attempt to keep the dog from biting while you move it

 - If he or she is passive, fashion a makeshift stretcher and gently lift him or her onto it

 - Take care to support the neck and back in case they have suffered any spinal injuries

 Once secured, immediately transport him or her to a veterinary hospital.
 If possible, call ahead to alert the staff to your pending arrival so they can adequately prepare while you are en route.

 Sometimes, it is necessary to perform first aid in order to stabilize your dog before transporting it to an emergency clinic.
 Other times, first aid for dogs can be performed at home in order to save their life and buy you enough time to make the trip to a veterinary hospital.
 Some first aid techniques you can use on dogs include:

 - For external bleeding due to trauma, try to elevate the affected area, and apply direct pressure to the wound.
 This could include constructing a makeshift tourniquet to isolate an affected limb.
-Most importantly apply firm pressure with towels and keep pressure applied until you arrive an emergency hospital.
+Most importantly apply firm pressure with towels and keep pressure applied until you arrive at an emergency hospital.
 Placing pressure over a wound will help to stop the loss of blood.

 - For choking emergencies, place your fingers in your dog's mouth to see if you can remove the blockage.
 Be careful to not push the blockage farther back into the throat, and mind your fingers to ensure they're not bitten due to fear on the part of your dog.